1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• Environmental and lifestyle triggers - smoking, stress, certain diets, and infections
+• Environmental and lifestyle factors - smoking, stress, some diets and infections.

 Treatment